Therion (band): Lemuria and Sirius B (2004–2006)

-Gothic Kabbalah, live classical shows and the 20th Anniversary Tour (2006–2007)
+Gothic Kabbalah, live classical shows, and the 20th Anniversary Tour (2006–2007)

 Lori Lewis and Christofer Johnsson with symphonic orchestra and choir during the live classical show at the Miskolc Opera Festival, Hungary, 2007.

 In September 2006, Johnsson announced that recording was completed for a new album with 9 songs written by then drummer, Petter Karlsson.
 Gothic Kabbalah was released on 12 January 2007, and was followed with a tour through Europe, North and South America with Grave Digger and with support act Sabaton.
 Therion also toured Japan for the first time.
 The band's Warsaw gig was recorded for the live album and video set Live Gothic, which was released in 2008.

 In these times Therion held live shows that included local symphonic orchestras and choirs.
 The "Therion Goes Classic" show took place on 9 December 2006, in Bucharest, Romania.
 Another show followed at the Miskolc Opera Festival in Miskolc, Hungary on 16 June 2007, with future band member Lori Lewis as its featured vocalist.
 The first half of the show featured orchestral pieces from Dvořák, Verdi, Mozart, Saint-Saëns and Wagner.
 The second half pulled from Therion's repertoire.
 The song "Clavicula Nox" was featured as a full orchestral version in the first half.
 The Bucharest concert was broadcast on Romanian television, and its first part was later released together with the entire Miskolc concert as the DVD/CD box set The Miskolc Experience in June 2009.

+Therion played at Wacken Open Air in August 2007.
 In November–December 2007, Therion had a 20-year anniversary tour with 16 shows in Europe.
 Songs included "Kali Yuga" parts 1 and 2, the entire Theli album, and "Adulruna Rediviva".
 Part of the set list was determined by fan voting.
 Some songs were accompanied by keyboardist Ferdy Doernberg and a belly dancer on stage, and some of the shows featured also the ex-singers Piotr Wawrzeniuk and Mats Levén.
 The Budapest gig of the tour was recorded, but it was released only in February 2014 as a part of the DVD Adulruna Rediviva and Beyond.